 The latest US Employment report is due out on Friday 5th May and many experts are predicting a robust recovery in the jobs market, meaning unemployment rates in the US are dropping.
 However, an increase in US labour figures, equals higher inflation rates, subsequently suggesting the Fed are likely to introduce higher interest rates in June.
 Analysts are predicting that this is very likely to happen.
 In fact, the probability of this was recently upgraded from 67% to 97%, with the Fed confirming that they remain confident in the US economy.

 So, how does this usually affect the gold price?
 Gold is inversely correlated to the interest rate trends because higher interest rates mean people and businesses are hit with higher costs, causing earnings to fall and people having less disposable income.
-From a business perspective, this can negatively affect the growth of a company, and results in falling stock prices.
-Usually, declines in equities means the price of gold increases, however what we’re seeing at the moment, is a combination of factors, creating an unusual pattern.
+From a business perspective, this can negatively affect the growth of a company and results in falling stock prices.
+Usually, declines in equities mean the price of gold increases, however, what we’re seeing at the moment, is a combination of factors, creating an unusual pattern.

 Incredibly, the markets have been rising for a number of months now, with some European Equity Markets at record highs.
 This is causing some concern amongst the experts, with the belief that the markets are in dangerously high territory.
 So much so that many are warning of a stock market ‘bubble’, which could catastrophically burst at any time.

 And although not quite agreeing with the term “bubble” even the experts at Seekingalpha.com certainly agree that stocks are currently overvalued.